 2.3 The Acceptance Fee will be offset against your overall Tuition Fees.

-2.4 The Acceptance Fee is non-refundable in the event you do not take up your place or do not meet the entry conditions set by the University.
+2.4 If you withdraw within 14 days of payment of the Acceptance Fee (the ‘Cooling Off Period’) you will be eligible for a full refund.
+Once the ‘Cooling Off Period’ has expired, you will not be eligible for a refund in the event you do not take up your place or do not meet the entry conditions set by the University.

 3 Tuition Fee Levels